UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 ### Acknowledgements
-- This work is an Open-Source initiative from the [Open Source Program Office at the University of Madison Wisconsin](https://ospo.wisc.edu), aimed at fostering collaboration and innovation in forecasting tools.
+- This work is an Open-Source initiative from the [Open Source Program Office at the University of Madison Wisconsin](https://ospo.wisc.edu), aimed at fostering collaboration and innovation in open source forecasting tools.
 - The models presented are based on plant pathology research in the University of Madison Wisconsin, paper: [Nature Scientific Reports, 2023](https://www.nature.com/articles/s41598-023-44338-6)
 - This software was created by the [Data Science Institute](https://datascience.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu)